prinx/rejoice-docs/current/first-application.md

 The `$userPreviousResponses` argument is an object containing all the previous responses given by the user.
 You access a specific response by using its `get` method with the name of the menu as argument.
 Just make sure the name of the menu is the same used in the `next_menu` of the action bag or in the `defaultNextMenu` method.

-You can also decide to use the name of the menu class everywhere as menu name.
-{: .note .note-info }

 There are other slightly different ways of retrieving the user's response.
-Learn more about it [here](user-response)
+Learn more about it [here](user-response).

 This menu will be the last menu we want to show to the user.
-So it doesn't have any action on it.
-We just want to give a feedback to the user that their registration was successful.
-And the session will be automatically killed (at the mobile operator's side).
-So delete the `actions` method.
+So it will not have any action on it.
+We just want to give a feedback to the user that their registration was successful (or not).
+And the session will be automatically killed.
+So we will delete the `actions` method.

 This is how Rejoice determine that the menu is a last menu.
-To make a menu the last menu, just create the menu without an `actions` method and `defaultNextMenu`.
+To make a menu the last menu, just create the menu without an `actions` and `defaultNextMenu` method.
 {: .note .note-info }

 An `actions` or `defaultNextMenu` method in the menu means the user can perform actions on the menu, and then it is not a last menu.
 On the last menu, the user cannot perform any action.
-We just provide a feedback they can read and close the popup.
+They just receive a feedback they can read and close the popup.
 {: .note .note-info }

 Our class looks then like: